Market Encounters makes its first debut at ASA 2017 in Chicago

 Thank you to Professor Hart, President Emeritus Reid, and the Wayne State University students in Detroit for the warm welcome.
-Follow these fantastic people as they travel to Ghana for this year’s election.
+Follow these fantastic people as they travel to Ghana for this year’s election and listen to our discussion here.

 Organized in collaboration with students in my Expressive Cultures in African History course.
 We welcome Professor Chikowero and Thomas Mapfumo “The Lion of Zimbabwe” & The Blacks Unlimited this month!